HIPAA NOTICE OF PRIVACY PRACTICES

 Your written authorization, which you may revoke (in writing) at any time, is required if we use or disclose your health information for any other purpose.
 Such as:

 - Use or sharing of psychotherapy notes beyond certain treatment, payment, health care operations, and other functions permitted by HIPAA.

 You have the following rights regarding health information we maintain about you:

 Right to Request Confidential Communications.
 To request that we communicate with you about medical or financial matters in a certain way or at a certain location.
 For example, you can ask that we only speak with you about your condition when no one else is in the room.
 To request confidential communications, you must make your request preferably in writing to: Privacy Officer, Haven, 4200 NW 90th Blvd, Gainesville, FL 32606, or by calling 1-800-727-1889 (in Florida only) or 352-379-6229.
 We will not ask you the reason for your request.
 We are not required to agree to your request, but we will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of This Notice.
 You may ask us to give you a copy of this Notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
 You may obtain a copy of this Notice at our website, www.BeYourHaven.org.
 To obtain a paper copy of this Notice, contact any team office or the Privacy Officer at 4200 NW 90th Blvd, Gainesville, FL 32606, or by phone at 1-800-727-1889 (in Florida only) or 1-352-379-6229.

 Right to receive notifications of breaches of your unsecured protected health information.
 While we take privacy and security very seriously, sometimes things go wrong.
-Should there be a breach resulting in your protected health information being used, sold, disclosed or otherwise violating HIPAA Privacy rules, HAVEN will notify you in writing.
+Should there be a breach resulting in your protected health information being used, sold, disclosed or otherwise violating HIPAA Privacy rules that requires notice to you, HAVEN will notify you in writing.